GridinSoft Threat Intelligence

 Why GridinSoft flags this file

-GridinSoft identifies the sample as PUP.Yandex.
+GridinSoft identifies the sample as PUP.Yandex, part of the PUP threat category.

 First seen 2024-11-28 23:00:42 (a year ago); latest analysis 2024-11-28 23:00:43 (a year ago).